 Examples include parthenocarpic tomatoes and cucumbers.

-Parthenocarpic fruits are seedless fruits that develop in the absence of fertilisation.
+Parthenocarpic fruits are seedless fruits that develop in the absence of fertilisation in plants.
 These fruits become very desirable in most agricultural and horticultural contexts for reasons of convenience, taste, and texture.

 Bananas: Several banana cultivars are parthenocarpic and give way to seedless fruits.